Go back

 Haydeh: Oh, there were many things I loved.
 But I was never particularly fond of dancing Tchaikovsky roles.
 They felt too dry for me.

-One of my favourite ballets was La Bayadère because, in that piece, you could exaggerate the expressiveness of your dancing, especially in the scene where there is a snake inside her basket.
+One of my favourite ballets was La Bayadère because, in that piece, you could exaggerate the expressiveness of your dancing, especially in the scene with the snake inside the basket.

 I also loved performing The Fountain of Bakhchisarai, based on Pushkin’s poem.
 The ballet tells the story of the Crimean Tatars after the Mongols moved into Ukraine.
 They were portrayed as wild and passionate people, which made the performance deeply emotional and expressive.

 When I was nine or ten years old, my ballet teacher gave me a free ticket to see The Fountain of Bakhchisarai.
-That was by Galina Ulanova and Maya Plisetskaya.
+It was performed by Galina Ulanova and Maya Plisetskaya.
+Later,

 Janet: Wow.
 Those are renowned ballerinas.
 I’m sure that was incredibly inspiring for you.
 Maya Plisetskaya was such a dramatic actress.
 She was such an icon of classical ballet.
 The fact that your life intersected with hers is remarkable.